 ranked by the Financial Times

 within three months of graduation

 The possibilities are endless.
-88% of our 2019 graduates secured employment within three months of graduation.
-80% secured roles within the financial sector, typically joining banks and investment management firms; 20% joined other industries such as consulting and energy.
+90% of our 2020 graduates secured employment within three months of graduation.
+77% secured roles within the financial sector, typically joining banks and investment management firms; 23% joined other industries such as consulting and technology.

 Whichever format you choose, you’ll experience the same global content, world-class teaching and outstanding elective choice.